Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 It’s important to note that you’ll have to get Firazyr at a specialty pharmacy.
 This type of pharmacy is authorized to carry specialty medications.
 These are drugs that may be expensive or may require help from healthcare professionals to be used safely and effectively.

 Before approving coverage for Firazyr, your insurance company may require you to get prior authorization.
 This means that your doctor and insurance company will need to communicate about your prescription before the insurance company will cover the drug.
-The insurance company will review the prior authorization request and decide if the drug will be covered.
+The insurance company will review the prior authorization request and decide whether the drug will be covered.

 Financial and insurance assistance